UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 entry.
 Look-ups in the dictionary will match for this [word form][] exactly.
 In addition to the text of the entry, the `<l>` lemma element has one required attribute: `pos=""`, or the **part-of-speech**.
-The part-of-speech is typically "V" or "N", and certain searches will match on this value exactly.
+The part-of-speech is typically "V" or "N".
+Certain searches will match on the value of `pos=""` exactly.

 ## `<lc>`: lemma category